AntonBergaker/crossdump/README.md

 Select CCpilot VS as the compile target.

 Add `-platform wayland` as "command line arguments".
+Optionally use `-platform eglfs` for drawing directly to the framebuffer.
+For the `eglfs` setting you also need to SSH into the display and run `/etc/init.d/weston stop`.

 Under Run Environment: